gomes-lab/SARA_ScienceAdvances/README.md

 # SARA_ScienceAdvances

-The raw data is available from eCommons (link).
+The raw data is available from eCommons (<https://doi.org/10.7298/h63q-9r54>).
 Download the image/spectroscopy data separately, and to process the data follow the instructions below.

 ## Preprocessing
 Before running below scripts, copy the raw data from microscopy imaging and reflectance measurements available from <https://doi.org/10.7298/h63q-9r54> to `ProcessingData/Bi2O3`, or modify the paths in the relevant python files.